 If you find a bank you like, you might decide to use that institution for all of your deposit needs.
 Look for a bank or credit union with low fees and a competitive lineup of interest-bearing accounts:

 You Want a Bank You Can Be Proud Of

 Whether you keep cash in a savings account or spend with a credit card (and pay it off every month), you create revenue for banks.
 So why not provide earnings for an organization that’s aligned with your values?

-You might feel uneasy about working with a bank that repeatedly misbehaves or has a corporate culture that you disagree with.
-Plus, you have to wonder how a bank with questionable ethics might be taking advantage of you—perhaps you just don’t know about the problem yet.
+You might feel uneasy about working with a bank that repeatedly misbehaves or has a corporate culture with which you disagree.
+Plus, you have to wonder how a bank with questionable ethics might be taking advantage of you—perhaps you don’t know about the problem yet.
 If you’re concerned about your bank, you might do yourself and the world a favor by moving your business elsewhere.

-Even when banks treat customers, employees, and other stakeholders fairly, you might have a preference for small financial institutions over multinational banks.
+Even when banks treat customers, employees, and other stakeholders fairly, you might prefer small financial institutions over multinational banks.
 Local banks and credit unions play an important part in your regional economy, helping businesses and property owners while providing services to individuals.

 Ready to Change?

 If it’s time to switch banks, do it in a way that minimizes headaches during the transition process, and move to a bank that is likely to keep you satisfied over the long term.
 Select a bank with an excellent reputation, including banks we’ve highlighted, and any local competitors.